gcanti/fp-ts-contrib/docs/modules/Zipper.ts.md

 # update (function)

-Update the focus of a zipper.
+Updates the focus of the zipper.

 **Signature**